ronanhenry-web/EShop/README.md

-# Projet EShop
+# EShop Project

-Faire un site E-commerce pour des vêtements avec un panel administrateur
+Building an E-commerce website for clothing with an admin panel

-## Démarrer
+## Getting Started

-Le projet a été créé sous VSCode, pour le démarrer suivre les étapes suivantes.
+The project was created using VSCode.
+To get it running, follow these steps :

-- Cloner le projet dans un serveur web comme WampServer (dossier www) puis lancer le projet sous le localhost de Wamp
+- Clone the project into a web server like WampServer (www folder), then run the project under the localhost of Wamp
-- Ajouter une BDD e-shop et configurer les tables
+- Create an "e-shop" database and configure the necessary tables

-## Sources & Outils
+## Sources & Tools

 <a href="https://www.php.net" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/php/php-original.svg" alt="php" width="40" height="40"/> </a>